Yamashita Family Archives

 After this tragic loss, Kishiro made his way to the U.S. He apprenticed for two years at a tailoring shop.
 He may have seen all of the western clothing in Yokohama, a port where wealthy businessmen from Tokyo would come to get finely tailored suits.

-Japan would later aspire towards a western style of military power and colonialism, and engage in wars with Russia and China, occupying Korea, Taiwan and parts of China (Manchuria).
+Japan aspired towards a western style of military power and colonialism, and engaged in wars with Russia and China, occupying Korea, Taiwan and parts of China.

 Karen Tranberg Hansen, professor emerita of Anthropology at Northwestern University, writes about the connections between fashion and imperialism.